Hbs2000/Gpaper/docs/Courses_in_SUSTech/财务报表分析/6_Pricing_Earnings.md

 ## Conceptual Questions

 ***The historical earnings growth rate for the S&P 500 companies has been about 8.5 percent.
-Yet the required growth rat e for equity investors is considered to be about 10 percent.
+Yet the required growth rate for equity investors is considered to be about 10 percent.
 Can you explain the in consistency?***

-The historical 8.5% growth rate that is often quoted is the ex-dividend growth rate.
+The historical 8.5% growth rate that is often quoted is the **ex-dividend growth rate**.
 It ignores the fact that earnings were also earned by investors from reinvesting dividends (in the S&P 500 stocks, for example) that were typically 40% of earnings.
 The cum-dividend rate is about 13%.

 ***Why the following equation leads to error?***

+$$
+\text{Value of equity} = {\text{Earn}_1 \over r-g}
+$$

 - This formula capitalizes earnings at the ex-dividend earnings growth rate, g.
 This ignores growth that comes from reinvesting dividends.
 - Further, if earnings are expected to grow at a rate equal to the required return, r, then the growth should not be valued , and forward earnings should be capitalized at the rate, r, not r – g.
 Only growth in excess on the required rate should be recognized.
 - The formula also has mathematical problems.
 If g = r, then the denominator is zero and the value is infinite.
 If g is greater than r (which is necessary for growth to have value), the denominator is negative.

-***A firm's earnings are expected to grow at a rate equal to the required rate ofretum for its equity, 12 percent.
+***A firm's earnings are expected to grow at a rate equal to the required rate of return for its equity, 12 percent.
 What is the trailing PIE ratio?
 What is the forward PIE ratio?***

 Trailing P/E = 1.12/0.12 = 9.33, Forward PE = 1/0.12 = 8.33

 ***The normal forward P/E and the normal trailing P/E always differ by 1.0.
 Explain why***

-The difference is that, for the trailing P/E, one more years of earnings are involved (the current year).
+The difference is that, for the trailing P/E, one more years of earnings are involved (**the current year**).
 The trailing P/E can be interpreted as paying for the value of forward earnings (at the multiple for forward earnings) plus a dollar for every dollar of current earnings

 ***Abnormal earnings growth is always equal to growth of (change in) residual earnings.
 Correct?***